Reggie Theus: Acting and broadcasting career

 Theus made cameos in the films Book of Love, Forget Paris and Like Mike.

 Theus called Pac-12 basketball with Barry Tompkins on Fox Sports Net.

 Personal life

 Theus is married to former TV model Elaine Hobson.
-They have three children: Raquel (Roqui for short), Reginald, and Rhyan.

 Theus has a son, baseball player Brennen Davis, with Jakki Davis-Dollak, a long-jumper at the University of Washington.
 Davis says that Theus is "not a part of [his] life."